GSA/digitalgov.gov/content/resources/mobile-user-experience-guidelines-and-recommendations.md

 - [W3C Mobile OK Checker](https://validator.w3.org/mobile/)
 - [Why Mobile Testing is Tough](http://www.softwaretestinghelp.com/why-mobile-testing-is-tough/)

-<h2 id="guideline5">Guideline 5: Collect and use data (quantitative and qualitative) to determine what content your users want and where</h2>
+<h2 id="guideline5">Guideline 5: Collect and use quantitative and qualitative data to determine what content your users want and where</h2>

 ### Government Examples & Resources: